Skip to content

 💧 Apply a drop of water:

-• If it slips off = Finished/pigmented skin
+• If it slides off = Finished/pigmented leather

 The price of leather depends on:

-Unblemished hides are rare and expensive.
-Those with natural markings are more affordable but still authentic .
+Leathers without imperfections are rare and expensive.
+Those with natural marks are more accessible but still authentic.

 🌍 Main Producing Countries